Jun711/jun711.github.io/_posts/2019-07-11-aws-amplify-api-requests-with-retries.md

   })
 }

-// retry if function rejects with 2 retries function myFunctionWrapper(parameter, retries = 2) {
+// retry if function rejects with retries value greater than 0 function myRetryFunction(parameter, retries = 2) {
   return myPromiseFunction(paramter)
     .then(response => {
       return response;